Rapist Vs. Partner

 After my rape, I woke up in a basement, fully clothed on top but naked from the waist down.
 I was groggy, my eyes dry and unable to focus; my rapist attempted to press a pill into my mouth as I struggled to ask where I was and what had happened.
 The assault occurred on the second day of a weekend-long house party for a friend who was celebrating the completion of his medical residency I think; my rapist was a close companion of my host and a child psychiatrist.

 When I share these details out loud in mixed company, the responses range from visible discomfort to the occasional hushed and timid admission of identification.
-The distress manages to serve as subtle shaming for daring to speak of such things, as though the subject were only meant for therapists, members of the medical and legal community, perhaps a diary.
-Often it’s suggested I save such sharing for strictly female company; this not only infers I should feel badly for sharing, it discounts the fact that sexual assault knows no boundaries of gender, nor race or status.
+The distress manages to serve as subtle shaming for daring to speak of such things, as though the subject was meant only for therapists, members of the medical and legal community, perhaps a diary.
+Often it’s suggested I save such sharing for strictly female company; this not only infers I should feel embarrassed, but also discounts the fact that sexual assault knows no boundaries of gender, nor race or status.
 The data-based site FiveThirtyEight, presented this thorough report in January 2018.
 It breaks down the rates of sexual assault, the widespread impact on all peoples, and the dismal occurrence of reporting in a way that leaves no questions as to the reach of the issue.
 Collective silence creates a sanctuary for perpetrators, fostering the notion that they may continue to act despicably without fear of recrimination.
 It gives abusers not only protection, but power as well, and what awful power it is.

 I know all too well what comes from staying silent, I did it for years.
 I'm loath to admit it, but I never reported any of the incidents of abuse I suffered.
 Following each of my three assaults, I was so broken and crippled by worry over my perceived role in the events I became paralyzed and mute.